dabbers/MathParser/README.md

-First you create your math parser, providing the url for currency conversion.
+First you create your math parser, providing the url for currency conversion and a path to cache the conversion results.
 Then you call the Evauluate on a string expression (ie: "1 + 1").

 The .GetInterpretation() fetches the interpretation for the most recently parsed expression.
 Calling res.ToString() will convert the value to its reduced form (or unit chosen, ie: 24 inches will be reduced to 2 feet if the desired unit is not specified).